pdamianik/tgm_acc_2019_expert_level3_rs/README.md

    --------------- = i /* added anyway */ + last_sum = new last_sum
 ```

-In case the current element is smaller than the last element instead, we have to backtrack trough a local cache of the last elements to find a smaller element.
+In case the current element is smaller than the last element instead, we have to backtrack through a local cache of the last elements to find a smaller element.
 While iterating through the local cache we keep track of a cache minimum from the last element onward and subtract it with each iteration from the last sum and add the current element.
 This effectively replaces each of the last added minima in the last sum which are bigger than our current element in `S[]` with the current element.
-The cache has to reach until the last global minimum since that element is guaranteed to be smaller than our current element (if it wasn't our current element would be the global minimum, which is a seperate case handled seperately).
+The cache has to reach until the last global minimum since that element is guaranteed to be smaller than our current element (if it wasn't our current element would be the global minimum, which is a separate case handled separately).
 Lastly the last_sum can be reused again, just like in the last case.
 This is done in [src/linear.rs:35-51](src/linear.rs#L35-L51).

 ```